If you want a 2017 HTC phone, it won’t come cheap

 The company is still to reveal the flagship HTC 11, which may launch with the Qualcomm Snapdragon 835 processor and arrive in time to take on the LG G6 and Samsung Galaxy S8.

-During the earnings call, there was a little light at the end of the tunnel for HTC as was able to reduce its losses.

-The HTC Vive ecosystem appears to have replaced smartphones as the firm’s top priority long term.
+During the earnings call, there was a little light at the end of the tunnel for HTC with a reduction of losses, compared to the previous quarter.
+The HTC Vive ecosystem also appears to have replaced smartphones as the firm’s top priority long term.

 During the call, CEO Cher Wang said: "I am pleased with the overall performance over the past year, with innovation triumphing in all of our focus product areas ... while we continue to enhance efficiencies across all key processes.